mod7ex/mod7ex/README.md

 ---

-## while here take a look at this nice Gif and explore how the event loop works
+## while here take a look at this nice Gif and have a brief overview about the famous event loop

 <div align="center" width="50">
 <img src="https://github.com/modex98/modex98/blob/main/42eatw03fcha0e1qcrf0.gif" alt="event loop!" />